Gangnam Style: North America

 On November 14, Psy joined Madonna on stage during her concert at Madison Square Garden in New York, where they performed a mashup of the song and her 2008 hit "Give It 2 Me"; Psy later told reporters that his gig with Madonna had "topped his list of accomplishments."
 On November 19, Psy, who rocked out in traditional Hammer pants, closed out the 40th American Music Awards show with a performance of "Gangnam Style" joined by surprise guest MC Hammer, who brought in his own moves and Psy's horse-riding dance as the song mashed into his 1990s hit "2 Legit 2 Quit."
 Jason Lipshutz of Billboard wrote that "Psy's feverish rendition of 'Gangnam Style' accomplished what so few award show performances can: a palpable sense of excitement.
 The combination of the K-pop star and MC Hammer ... was a stroke of genius that very few could have seen coming," and chose it as the best performance of the night.
 The Tonight Show with Jay Leno did a special Thanksgiving broadcast with an all-military audience on November 26, and Psy appeared as the musical guest.
 The singer sang the song and danced alongside the soldiers, going into the crowd for part of his performance.

 Psy performed "Gangnam Style" during the second night of KIIS-FM Jingle Ball concert at Nokia Theatre L.A.
 Live on December 3, 2012.
 Wearing an all-red outfit including a sparkling, sequined top, he sang the song at TNT's Christmas in Washington special, attended by the US President Barack Obama and his family, and held at the National Building Museum on December 13.
 Four days later, Psy performed the song at the halftime show of the NFL game between the Buffalo Bills and Seattle Seahawks in Toronto.
-During the Dick Clark's New Year's Rockin' Eve event at Times Square in Manhattan on December 31, 2012, more than a million people witnessed a live "Gangnam Style" performance by Psy as he was joined on stage by characters (Yoo Jae-Seok, Noh Hong-chul) from the song's video for the first part of the performance, before MC Hammer appeared to perform a mash-up of the song and too legit to quit".
+During the Dick Clark's New Year's Rockin' Eve event at Times Square in Manhattan on December 31, 2012, more than a million people witnessed a live "Gangnam Style" performance by Psy as he was joined on stage by characters (Yoo Jae-Seok, Noh Hong-chul) from the song's video for the first part of the performance, before MC Hammer appeared to perform a mash-up of the song and 2 Legit 2 Quit".